GeoSensorWebLab/gsw-chef/deerfoot/docs/DATA_PREPARATION.markdown

 GPLv3

 A set of shapefiles for the world coastline.
 Also available are datasets for "World Data Bank" and "Atlas of the Cryosphere", but we only want the "World Vector Shorelines".

+### Map Background

+A single polygon created to mask any holes between the bathymetry data and the ArcticDEM and coastline data.

 ### Natural Earth Data Bathymetry (16 MB)